BerkeleyLab/Bedrock/rtsim/README.md

 *(work-in-progress)*

 This code is supposed to be approachable.
-There are 885 non-blank non-comment lines of *Verilog* (and references to a few other routines in `bedrock: cordicg vectormul dpram reg_delay`), and 286 of those lines are in test benches.
+There are 885 non-blank non-comment lines of *Verilog* (and references to a few other routines in `bedrock: cordicg complex_mul dpram reg_delay`), and 286 of those lines are in test benches.
 That *Verilog* also has 432 lines with comments!

 There are waveforms to view, and most importantly, it comes with unit tests that exercise the code under realistic conditions -- see below.